-In Year 3 to Year 6 class sizes are 20 to 24.
-Children are supported by one full-time, fully-qualified teacher with specific primary school teaching qualifications and experience and knowledge of the English National Curriculum.
-Each class has a teaching assistant who has specific training in Key Stage 2, English as an Additional Language, Guided Reading and the Jolly Phonics language learning programme.
-There is a team of specialist teachers who deliver ICT, Swimming, Modern Foreign Languages, Design Technology, PE, Music, Drama and Thai.
+In Year 3 to Year 6 class sizes are normally 20 to 24.
+In Year 3 to Year 6 children are supported by one full-time, fully-qualified teacher with specific primary school teaching qualifications and experience and knowledge of the English National Curriculum.
+Each class has a trained teaching assistant who supports children in all curriculum areas including English as an Additional Language (EAL), Guided Reading and Phonics.
+There is a team of specialist teachers who for ICT, Swimming, Modern Foreign Languages, Design Technology, PE, Music, Drama and Thai.

 Years 7 – 9 (Key Stage 3)

-In Key Stage 3, students move into the departmental system of the Senior School.
-Students study 15 subjects each in a programme which provides breadth in learning experience and opportunity.
-The average class size across the Key Stage is 22 with a maximum of 25 students per class.
+In Key Stage 3, students move into the departmental system of the Senior School, with each subject being taught by specialist teachers.
+Students study 15 subjects each in a programme which provides breadth in learning experience and opportunity, balanced with a rich co-curricular offering.
+The average class size across the Key Stage is normally between 22 and 25 students per class.

 Years 10 – 11 (Key Stage 4)

-In Key Stage 4, students study 11 core and optional subjects each working towards their IGCSE and GCSE public examinations with Cambridge International Examinations (CIE) and Edexcel at the end of Year 11.
-The average class size is 20 students.
+In Key Stage 4, students study 10 or 11 core and optional subjects each working towards their IGCSE and GCSE public examinations with Cambridge International Examinations (CIE) and Edexcel at the end of Year 11.
+The average class size is normally around 20 students.
 In many subjects, the number of students per class is even more favourable.

 Years 12 – 13 – The Sixth Form (Key Stage 5)

-Students study, on average, 4 subjects for their A Levels with an average class size of 10.
+Students study 3 or 4 subjects for their A Levels with an average class size of 10.
 Tutor Groups are kept to approximately 12 students per form but to ensure that high quality mentoring and higher education careers advice is guaranteed a highly experienced specialist team work alongside the tutors.

-Working across the Senior School are 5 curriculum assistants, 2 Design Technology assistants, 2 Art technicians, 3 Science technicians, 3 English Language Specialist teachers, 1 Physical Education Assistant and a team of secretarial staff.
+Working across the Senior School are 2 Design Technology assistants, 2 Art technicians, 3 Science technicians and a team of secretarial and curriculum support staff.

 Special Educational Needs support maybe provided for children with specific needs with the costs borne by the parents.